danyeaw/danyeaw.github.io/posts/gui-widget-for-beeware/index.md

     def rect(self, x, y, width, height, draw_context): draw_context.rectangle(x, y, width, height)
 ```

-After you most likely do some troubleshooting of your widget to get it to work
+# Iterate
+### Iterate through steps 1-5 to complete your widget implementation

+In the examples, we created a Canvas and a rectangle drawing operation on that
+canvas.
+Now it is time to iterate back through all the steps and implement all
+the other drawing operations that a Canvas needs like the other shapes, lines,
-properly with your platform, you now should have a complete widget!
+and text.
+Once you finish this, you should now have a complete widget!

 ![Toga Tutorial 4 for a Canvas Widget](/images/tutorial-4.png)